-(1) Securities

-Held-to-maturity securities......
-Amortized cost method

-Available-for-sale securities

-Those with determinable fair values......
-At fair value based on market price, etc., as of the balance sheet date (All valuation differences are reported as a component of net assets.
+(1) Securities 0 Held-to-maturity securities Amortized cost method Available-for-sale securities Those with determinable fair values At fair value based on market price, etc., as of the consolidated balance sheet date (All valuation differences are reported as a component of equity.
 The cost of securities sold is determined by the moving-average method.)

-Those without determinable fair values...
-At cost determined by the moving-average method the partnership contracts.

-Investments in limited partnerships, which are considered securities under Article 2, Paragraph 2 of the Japanese Financial Instruments and Exchange Act, are recorded under the equity method and based on the latest consolidated financial statements available on the reportable date ruled by method based on decreased profitability)
+Those without determinable fair values At cost determined by the moving-average method Investments in limited partnerships, which are considered securities under Article 2, Paragraph 2 of the Japanese Financial Instruments and Exchange Act, are recorded under the equity method and based on the latest consolidated financial statements available on the reportable date ruled by the partnership contracts.
+2 Derivative financial instruments At fair value 3 Inventories At cost determined by the specific identification method (Consolidated balance sheet amount is subject to the book value reduction method based on decreased profitability)

-2 Derivative financial instruments......
-At fair value

-(balance sheet amount is subject to the book value reduction